bibekaryal86/auth-service/README.md

     * For first run, append `-Dflyway.baselineOnMigrate=true` to set baseline migration
   * Clear database (DELETES EVERYTHING)
     * `./gradlew flywayMigrate -Dflyway.user=xxx -Dflyway.password=xxx -Dflyway.cleanDisabled=false`
+  * Flyway migration is configured to not trigger automatically, it only validates
+    * So migration command needs to be given manually

 * Remaining (thoughts)